 Under the non-firing training functions, development of Andersen South and land adjacent to Route 15 for non-fire and live-fire training would result in moderate to substantial alteration of the existing landscape.
-Currently, publicly accessible views (primarily from Routes 1 and 15) into these areas are very limited due to the relatively flat topography and dense vegetation.
+Currently, publicly accessible views (primarily from Highway 1 and 15) into these areas are very limited due to the relatively flat topography and dense vegetation.
 Interior views within Andersen South would be of a large-scale, busy training environment with organized activities running in parallel throughout the complex.
 Derelict and overgrown buildings, and old crumbling roadways would be replaced with a network of facilities and infrastructure serving the multiplicity of required training functions.
 While this would represent a major change over the existing visual conditions and interior views at Andersen South, it would be expected to be less than significant because of the property is already under DoD ownership and there are no sensitive views or receptors that currently exist on this site.

-Regardless of the live-fire training alternative-Alternative A: Route 15 relocation; Alternative B: no road relocation-views from Route 15 would likely be the most affected by the proposed development to this area.
-Views would change from primarily a densely vegetated landscape on both sides of Route 15 to views composed of cleared areas, berms, structures, buildings, roadways, parking areas, fencing, and entry gates.
-The expansive areas to be cleared for the range uses would open up ocean views to the east (landward) side that currently do not exist.
-The existing public views into these areas are not of any particular significance, e.g., a recognized vista or overlook.
-Because the proposed development would result in substantial and dramatic change to the existing landscape along a major and well-traveled public roadway, it would have a significant impact to visual resources.
-To mitigate the potentially adverse effect, land clearing and grading should be minimized to the extent possible to maintain the existing visual appearance.
-With the application of the mitigation measure, impacts would be reduced to a level less than significant.
+Regardless of the live-fire training alternative - Alternative A: Route 15 relocation; Alternative B: no road relocation - views from Highway 15 would likely be the most affected by the proposed development to this area.
+Essentially, views would change from primarily a densely vegetated landscape on both sides of Highway 15 to views composed of cleared areas, berms, structures, buildings, roadways, parking areas, fencing, and entry gates.
+Additionally, the ranges would require relatively large cleared areas, which would likely result in opening up ocean views to the east which currently do not exist.
+In any case, the proposed non-firing and live-fire training and ranges would represent a major change over the existing visual conditions.
+None of the public views into these areas are of any particular significance, e.g., a recognized vista or overlook.
+However, because the proposed development would result in such a substantial and dramatic change to the existing landscape along a major and well-traveled public roadway it is anticipated that it would have a significant impact to visual resources.
+These impacts could be reduced to a level less than significant with mitigation measures in place.